kubernetes/community/contributors/design-proposals/daemonset-update.md

 ## Abstract

 A proposal for adding the update feature to `DaemonSet`.
+This feature will be implemented on server side (in `DaemonSet` API).

-Users already can update a `DaemonSet`, which will not cause changes to its subsequent pods, until those pods are killed.
+Users already can update a `DaemonSet` today (Kubernetes release 1.5), which will not cause changes to its subsequent pods, until those pods are killed.
 In this proposal, we plan to add a "RollingUpdate" strategy which allows DaemonSet to downstream its changes to pods.

+## Requirements

+In this proposal, we design DaemonSet updates based on the following requirements:

+- Users can have a controlled number of in-flight updates of a DaemonSet (e.g.
+  DaemonSet only updates one pod at a time)
+- Users can monitor the status of a DaemonSet update (e.g. the number of pods that are updated and healthy)
+- A broken DaemonSet update should not continue
+- Users should be able to update a DaemonSet, even during an ongoing DaemonSet upgrade (e.g. update the DaemonSet to fix a broken DaemonSet update)
+- Users should be able to view the history of previous DaemonSet updates
+- Users can figure out the revision of a DaemonSet's pod (e.g. which version is this DaemonSet pod?)

+Here are some potential requirements that haven't been covered by this proposal:

+- Users can have rate-limited DaemonSet updates (e.g. only upgrade 10% per hour)
+- DaemonSet should provide at-most-one guarantee per node (i.e. at most one pod from a DaemonSet can exist on a node at any time)
+- Uptime is critical for each pod of a DaemonSet during upgrade (e.g. the time from a DaemonSet pods being killed to recreated and healthy should be < 5s)
+- Each DaemonSet pod can still fit on the node after being updated
+- Some DaemonSets require the node to be drained before the DeamonSet's pod on it is updated (e.g. logging daemons)
+- DaemonSet's pods are implicitly given higher priority than non-daemons
+- DaemonSets can only be operated by admins (i.e. people who manage nodes)
+  - This is required if we allow DaemonSet controllers to drain, cordon, uncordon nodes, evict pods, or allow DaemonSet pods to have higher priority

 ## Implementation

 ### API Object

-To enable DaemonSet upgrades, the `DaemonSet` API object will have the following
+To enable DaemonSet upgrades, `DaemonSet` related API object will have the following
-structure:
+changes:

 ```go
 type DaemonSetUpdateStrategy struct {